AlbinaGiliazova/HyperskillPythonProjects/README.md

 A simple chat bot that asks name, guesses age, counts to a specified number and asks a question about programming.

+**Coffee Machine**

+Simulator of a coffee machine.
+It can run out of ingredients, such as milk or coffee beans, it can offer you various types of coffee, and, finally, it will take money for the prepared drink.

 **Hangman**

 Hangman is a popular yet grim intellectual game.
 A cruel computer hides a word